 Treatment options for female infertility vary depending on the underlying cause.
 For ovulation disorders, fertility medications such as clomiphene citrate or letrozole may be prescribed to stimulate ovulation.
 In some cases, assisted reproductive technologies (ART) like in vitro fertilization (IVF) may be recommended.
 This involves retrieving eggs from the ovaries, fertilizing them with sperm in a laboratory, and then transferring the resulting embryos into the uterus.

-In cases of PCOS, lifestyle changes such as and exercise may be recommended to improve fertility.
+In cases of PCOS, lifestyle changes such as weight loss and exercise may be recommended to improve fertility.
 Medications like metformin or gonadotropins may also be prescribed to regulate hormone levels and induce ovulation.
 For women with endometriosis, surgical interventions may be necessary to remove the abnormal tissue and improve fertility.
 In severe cases, a hysterectomy may be considered as a last resort.

 It is important for couples struggling with female infertility to seek professional help and support.
 Infertility can be emotionally and psychologically challenging, and having a strong support network can make a significant difference.
 Couples should communicate openly with each other, express their emotions, and seek counseling if needed.
 Additionally, alternative and complementary therapies such as acupuncture and stress reduction techniques may also be explored to enhance fertility outcomes.